 Our plan features page outlines the maximum number of call credits that can be consumed each day and month at each tier.
 These are outlined as soft caps and hard caps.
 Soft caps are suggested limits that can give you some room before you reach your hard limit for the period.
 Period limits reset either at the end of each UTC day and month, or in-sync with a paid plan's monthly subscription cycle.
 You can click the "?" on your API Credit Usage panel for these details specific to your API key.

 A: This is the number of HTTP calls that can be made simultaneously or within the same minute with your API Key before receiving an HTTP 429 "Too Many Requests" API throttling error.
 This limit increases with the usage tier and resets every 60 seconds.
 Please review our best practices for implementation strategies that work well with rate limiting.

 A:As a premier data authority for exchange market data, we are actively working with every exchange to ensure their data is not only available to us, but also available to you over the new API service.
 You may see this notice when market data for an exchange is in our system but not yet available over the API.
 There are only a handful left to confirm and this notice may all but disappear over the upcoming weeks.
 In the meantime a -1 response means the exchange's data is not yet available over API.

 A: Service disruptions are rare but reported on our public API health dashboard.
 You may subscribe to updates using the button on that page.

 A:Customers on paid plans can expect to receive answers within 24 hours.

-A: We roll out new enhancements to the API weekly.
+A: We roll out new enhancements to the API monthly.
 Customers who are already subscribed to a plan automatically gain access to these new features.
 Ensure you're subscribed to the API Newsletter to receive updates.
 You can also reference our Version History which is updated with every release.

 A:We'd be happy to assist with any account servicing needs.
 Please reach out to firstname.lastname@example.org.